Language: EN

 Enumerations are composite data types that represent a finite set of possible values.
 These values are usually constants and are defined in advance.

 Enumerations are useful when you want to restrict a variable or parameter to a specific set of options.
-For example, a “DayOfWeek” enumeration could have values like “Monday,” “Tuesday,” “Wednesday,” etc.
+For example, an enumeration DayOfTheWeek could have values like Monday, Tuesday, Wednesday, etc.

 Unions

-Unions, also known as variant data types, allow representing a value that can have different types.
+Unions (also known as variant data types or variants) allow representing a type compatible with different types.
 A variable of a union can store one of the several types specified in the union.
-For example, a “Result” union could contain a numeric value or an error message, depending on the context.
+For example, a union Result could contain a numeric value or an error message, depending on the context.

 Reference data types are used for indirect data manipulation stored in other variables.
-These data types do not directly store the value, but refer to the memory location where the value or function is located.
+These data types do not directly store the value but refer to the location in memory where the value or function is located.

 Some examples of reference data types are: